mowumib/hotel.booking.hotel-services/README.md

-# Hotel Booking - User Services
+# Hotel Booking - Hotel Services

 This repository contains the **User Service** component of the Hotel Booking system, responsible for user registration, authentication, hotel creation, hotel booking, and email verification via OTP.